Jahangir: Consorts

 Another wife was Nur-un-Nissa Begum.
 She was the daughter of Ibrahim Hussain Mirza and Gulrukh Begum, the daughter of Kamran Mirza.
 In spring of 1591, Gulrukh Begum petitioned a request of her daughter's marriage with Jahangir.
 Akbar agreeded to her request, and this led to their betrothal.
 The marriage took place on the eve of 26 February 1592 at the house of Hamida Banu Begum.
 Another wife was the daughter of Mubarak Khan, son of Hussain Chak of Kashmir.
 The marriage took place on 3 November 1592.

 Another wife was the daughter of Raja Ali Khan, ruler of Khandesh.
 Her father had sent her to be married to Jahangir in 1593.
 The marriage took place on 10 September 1594.
 She died on 20 October 1596.
 Another wife was the daughter of Abdullah Khan Baluch.
 Another wife was Khas Mahal, the daughter of Zain Khan Koka.
 The marriage took place on the eve of 18 June 1596 at the house of Hamida Banu Begum.
 Another wife was the daughter of Khawaja Dost Muhammad Kabuli known as Khawaja Jahan.
 In 1605, two of his concubines gave birth to two of his sons, Jahandar Mirza and Shahryar Mirza.

 Another wife was Saliha Banu Begum.
 She was the daughter of Qaim Khan.
 The marriage took place in 1608.
 She died on 10 June 1620.
-On 8 June 1608, he married the daughter of Jagat Singh, the eldest son of Raja Man Singh of Amber.
+On 8 June 1608, he married another Kachhwaha Rajput princess ,daughter of Yuvraj Jagat Singh, the eldest deceased son and heir apparent of Mirza Raja Man Singh of Kingdom of Amber.
 Jahangir personally arranged this marriage, gifting Jagat Singh 80,000 rupees and sending a rare European tapestry from the port of Cambay.
 The wedding took place at the residence of Mariam Zamani.
 As part of the dowry, Man Singh gave sixty elephants.
-On 11 January 1610, he married the daughter of Ram Chand Bundela.
+On 11 January 1610, he married the daughter of Ram Chandra Ji Dev Bundela of Orchha.
 At some point, he also married the daughter of Mirza Muhammad Hakim son of Emperor Humayun.

 His last wife was Mihr-un-Nissa Begum (better known by her subsequent title of Nur Jahan).
 The marriage took place on 25 May 1611.
 She was the widow of a high-ranking Persian nobleman Sher Afgan.
 Mihr-un-Nissa became his utmost favorite wife after their marriage and was the last of his chief consorts.
 She was witty, intelligent, and beautiful, which attracted Jahangir to her.
 Before being awarded the title of Nur Jahan ('Light of the World'), she was called Nur Mahal ('Light of the Palace').
 After the death of Saliha Banu Begum in 1620, she was designated the title of Padshah Begum and held it until the death of Jahangir in 1627.
 Her abilities are said to range from fashion and jewellery designing, perfumery, hunting to building architectural monuments and more.